GitMirroring/gnuboot/site/who.md

 Leah Rowe is the founder of the Libreboot project, and currently the only full-time developer.
 Leah oversees all development of Libreboot, reviewing outside contributions, and has the final say over all decisions.
-Leah owns and operates the libreboot.org servers from her lab in the UK.
+Leah owns and operates the libreboot.srht.site servers from her lab in the UK.
 The servers are running Libreboot of course!

 You can learn more about Leah's involvement with Libreboot, by reading her